'The urban politics of immigration and diversity in Amsterdam and New York City' - international workshop

 - Special issue, published by the peer reviewed journal Home Cultures in 2016.

-- Seminar on the Urban Planning of Belonging, which we will organize on the 2nd of November 2016.
+- Seminar on the Urban Planning of Belonging, which we was organized on the 2nd of November 2016.

 ‘Mobile Urban Lab Experiment on Meaningful Encounters in Amsterdam’